Posts Tagged ‘Norton Juster’

 Is it Catch-22…or The Phantom Tollbooth?

 This month marks the fiftieth anniversary of two of the most extraordinary works in all of American literature, Catch-22 and The Phantom Tollbooth, which were published, remarkably enough, only a few weeks apart in 1961.
-What’s especially fascinating about these two novels, one of which has long been one of my favorites and the other which I read only recently, is that while they’re rarely mentioned in the same sentence, they’re often startlingly similar, almost as if they’d been written by the same man.
+What’s especially fascinating about these two books, one of which has long been one of my favorites and the other which I read only recently, is that while they’re rarely mentioned in the same sentence, they’re often startlingly similar, almost as if they’d been written by the same man.
 (And I’m not even counting the fact that they both have characters named Milo.)

 What follows is a series of quotations, some slightly modified, from both novels.
 Can you tell which is which?